JasonLandis/JasonLandis/README.md

 #### 2. Discord bot

-I want to make a personalizes discord bot for my friend group.
+I want to make a personalized discord bot that can play music and a potentially some other things.